-- 1. vcsn-b is the call to a shell command that will launch a Vaucanson function. vcsn-b has 2 arguments, the first one being the function which will be launched, the second being the automaton that is the input argument of the function. - 2. determinize is, as just said, a VAUCANSON function.
+- 1. vcsn-b is the call to a shell command that will launch a Vaucanson function. vcsn-b has 2 arguments, the first one being the function which will be launched, the second being the automaton that is the input argument of the function. - 2. determinize is, as just said, a Vaucanson function.
 And as it can easily be guessed, determinize takes an automaton as argument, performs the subset construction on it and outputs the result on the standard output. - 3. 'al.xml' is the description of an automaton of the automaton of Section 3.1.1 indeed in an XML format that is understood1 by Vaucanson.
-This file must exist before the line is executed.
-The 'data/automata' directory provides a number of XML files for examples of automata, a number of programs that produce the XML files for automata whose definition depend upon some variables and the TAF-KIT itself allows to define automata and thus to produce the corresponding XML files (cf. below). - 4. '>aldet.xml' puts the result of determinize into the file 'al.xml', that is, the XML file which describes the determinized automaton of A_1 .
+Which means that this file must exist before the line is executed.
+The 'data/automata' directory provides a number of XML files for examples of automata, a number of programs that produce the XML files for automata whose definition depend upon some variables and the TAF-Kit itself allow to define automata and thus to produce the corresponding XML files (cf. below). - 4. > 'aldet.xml' puts the result of determinize 'al.xml', that is, the XML file which describes the determinized automaton of A_1 into the file 'aldet.xml'.